itgenio/meteor-live-modules/README.md

 # meteor/itgenio:live-modules

-Deploy any code to client's runtime in any time.
+Deploy any code to client/server runtime in any time.

 ## Installation